Skip to content

 Challengeable by: Employee

-Calculate eligibility for each benefits programme: medical, dental, vision, 401(k), HSA, FSA, dependent-care FSA, life insurance, disability, group legal, EAP For the employee population, what is the eligibility status across each benefits programme: medical-plan eligibility based on full-time status (30+ hours per week under ACA) plus waiting-period completion plus collective-bargaining-agreement status, 401(k) eligibility based on age 21+ plus 1 year of service (or shorter for safe-harbor plans), HSA eligibility based on enrolment in HSA-qualified HDHP plus no other disqualifying coverage, dependent-care FSA eligibility based on employed spouse plus qualifying dependent under age 13 or incapacitated dependent of any age?
+Calculate eligibility for each benefits programme For each employee, what is their eligibility across the programmes?
+Medical depends on full-time status (30+ hours a week under the ACA), waiting-period completion and collective-bargaining status; 401(k) on being 21+ with a year of service (or sooner under a safe-harbor plan); HSA on enrolment in a qualified HDHP with no disqualifying coverage; and the dependent-care FSA on an employed spouse and a qualifying dependent under 13 (or an incapacitated dependent of any age).
 Rules Engine Employee

 Decision Record